Casehero

 1. What type of information system do you suggest for Starbucks Corporation to help them gain economic transparency?

-Some members of the supply chain of Starbucks Corporation had a very poor information system which made it difficult to gain economic transparency.
+Some members of the supply chain of Starbucks Corporation had a very poor information system, which made it difficult to gain economic transparency.

 As part of its obligation to be transparent, suppliers had to show financial openness with respect to the money paid to farmers.
 Suppliers were evaluated for a variety of environmental and social factors when the initial requirements were met.

 Farmers have been rewarded for coffee cultivation and processing techniques that save land, water, and energy while reducing their impact on the environment.
-CAFE’s policy also urged farmers to ensure that workers’ wages meet or exceed the minimum legal requirements set by local and national legislation.

 2. How can Starbucks effectively communicate the revised requirements and practices to farmers, suppliers, and other members of the industry?

-Anybody who scores above 60 is considered as a preferred supplier for Starbucks Corporation.
+Anybody who scores above 60 is considered a preferred supplier for Starbucks Corporation.
 And if anybody scores above…

 Unlock Case Solution Now!